Vadym-Lopatka/klite-app-example/README.md

 Klite is a lightweight (lite) non-blocking HTTP framework for Kotlin coroutines on JVM.

-This repo was created as a set-apart example of the "sample" module from the [original repository](https://github.com/codeborne/klite) and is entirely based on it.
+This repo is a set-apart example of the "sample" module from the original repository and is entirely based on it.

+Please visit the [Klite](https://github.com/codeborne/klite) page to learn more.